 Botulinum toxin is an injectable that is commonly used to treat wrinkles and fine lines of the face, including the forehead, frown lines, and crow’s feet.
 Other uses of botulinum toxin include treatment of a gummy smile, excessive axillary sweating, prominent neck bands, thick jaw muscles, and TMJ pain.
-The most commonly known types of botulinum toxin are Botox, Dysport, and Xeomin.
+The most commonly known types of botulinum toxin are Botox, Dysport, Xeomin and Juveau.

 Botox: How Does it Work?